CODHES | The International Conference on Digital Humanities and Environmental Sustainability (CODHES)

 4. The conference must be attended by at least one of the authors either virtually or in-person (For BINUSIAN in Jakarta, attending in-person will be compulsory).
 Long paper presentations last between 15-20 minutes.

 5. Authors are required to use English in their papers.
 In addition, all articles should be submitted along with the result of plagiarism/similarity check (e.g. Turnitin AI).
+Please note that the Turnitin assessment requires a maximum Similarity Index of 20% or a maximum AI detection score of 40%.

 The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
 This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.